Is a TFSA or RRSP Better?

 Thousands in tax savings over your lifetime

-The TFSA and RRSP are both excellent registered accounts, but they work in opposite ways.
-A TFSA uses after-tax dollars — you do not get a tax deduction when you contribute, but all growth and withdrawals are completely tax-free.
-An RRSP gives you a tax deduction when you contribute, but you pay tax on everything you withdraw in retirement.
+The TFSA and RRSP are both excellent registered accounts, but they work in opposite directions.
+A TFSA uses after-tax dollars — no tax deduction going in, but all growth and withdrawals are completely tax-free forever.
+An RRSP gives you a tax deduction on contributions (reducing your tax bill now), but you pay full income tax on everything you withdraw in retirement.

-The TFSA has a major flexibility advantage.
-You can withdraw money at any time for any reason, and the contribution room comes back the following January.
-The RRSP locks your money away until retirement (with exceptions for the Home Buyers' Plan and Lifelong Learning Plan).
-For younger Canadians building an emergency fund or saving for medium-term goals, the TFSA's flexibility is extremely valuable.
+The TFSA has a major flexibility advantage that’s hard to overstate.
+You can withdraw money at any time for any reason with no tax consequences, and the contribution room comes back the following January.
+The RRSP effectively locks your money until retirement (with exceptions for the Home Buyers’ Plan at $60,000 and the Lifelong Learning Plan at $20,000).
+For anyone in their 20s or 30s who might need access to their savings — for a car, an emergency, a career change — the TFSA’s flexibility is extremely valuable.

-For first-time home buyers, the FHSA (First Home Savings Account) is the best of both worlds — tax-deductible contributions like an RRSP, and tax-free withdrawals like a TFSA, as long as the money goes toward your first home.
-If you are saving for a home, max out the FHSA before choosing between TFSA and RRSP.
-For most Canadians, the ideal order is: FHSA first (if eligible), TFSA second, RRSP third.
+For first-time home buyers, the FHSA (First Home Savings Account) is the best of both worlds — tax-deductible contributions like an RRSP and tax-free withdrawals like a TFSA, as long as the money goes toward a first home.
+If you’re saving for a home, the priority order is: FHSA first, TFSA second, RRSP third (unless your employer offers RRSP matching — that’s free money, always take it first).

 Pros